Recommendations on VoIP/video Chat Tools

 - Plumble for Android: Google Play - F-Droid

 - Mumble servers managed by trusted parties:

-- Instructions for installing Mumble in a server
+- Instructions for installing Mumble on a server

-If we consider other tools for voice and video call, we should make sure that they include these features:
+If we consider other tools for voice and video call, we should use the Confidentiality-Integrity-Availability Framework to evaluate them and make sure that they include these features:

 - End-to-End encrypted whenever possible